Updated Gear List for the Colorado Trail

 The net pocket on the outside of the Zpack Shoulder Pouch is perfect for my InReach.

 Katabatic Flex 22 Quilt, Neoair XLite Pad, Gossamer Gear Thinlight 1/8, Extra Katabatic Lines, Hyperlite Stuff Sack Pillow

 Total Weight: 41 ounces

-The Katabatic quilt has kept me warm in cooler temperatures, but the Rockies are a whole different kind of COOL at high elevations.
-It is a 22 degree quilt, so there will be nights where I'm sure I will probably wear every stitch of clothing!
+The Katabatic quilt has kept me warm in colder temperatures, but the Rockies are a whole different kind of COOL at high elevations.
+It is a 22-degree quilt, so there will be nights where I’m sure I will probably wear every stitch of clothing!

-I want to give the quilt a shot in the colder temperatures, so I'm upgrading my layer and taking my Feathered Friends EOS Jacket.
-The quilt packs down so well in my backpack – much smaller than my 10 degree sleeping bag.
-I'm hoping there will be only be a few shivery nights.
-Something tells me I may miss my Feathered Friends Lark but we will find out.
+I want to give the quilt a shot in the colder temperatures, so I’m upgrading my layers and taking my Feathered Friends EOS Jacket.
+The quilt packs down so well in my backpack – much smaller than my 10-degree sleeping bag.
+I’m hoping there will only be a few shivery nights.
+Something tells me I may miss my Feathered Friends Lark, but I guess I’ll find out.